 Today marks the 71st death anniversary of Muhammad Ali Jinnah, the father of Nation.
-To pay tribute to the legend, Salam Planet shed light on the early life of Quaid e Azam for educating its millennial users.
+To pay tribute to the legend, Salam Planet shed light on the Quaid e Azam’s early life for educating its millennial users.
 Various programs have been chalked out by educational institutions and political, social and cultural organizations to bring light on the personality, leadership, and achievements of Quaid-e-Azam as a leader.
 Show your love and respect to your leader by visiting the mausoleum, lay flower wreaths and offering Fateha.

 Quaid E Azam Early Life: